Pablo097/BenalUMA-bot/README.md

 # BenalUMA Bot

 **BenalUMA Bot** is a Telegram bot written in Python and built on the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) API (v13.11).
-It is deployed in Heroku and is supported by a Google Firebase Database.
+It is deployed in Render (previously in Heroku) and is supported by a Google Firebase Database.

 The purpose of this bot is to maintain car sharing tasks within a community of people (mostly students) from Benalmádena (Spain) that usually go to the University of Málaga.
 The bot itself can be found at [@BenalUMA_bot](https://t.me/BenalUMA_bot).
 ## Run Locally